-First, the messages must be split into segments.
+The messages must first be split into segments.
 If the last segment of a message does not completely fill the MTU, it is permitted to be used for other data in the data stream.
 Bit "nextCBPos" must always be set if the control byte belongs to a segment with payload data.